bennahiaoualid/Responsive-Clipboard-landing-page/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Font Awsome Icons
+- Font Awesome Icons

 ### Continued development
-Keep working with pure CSS to adjust to its properties, such pseudo-elements ,animation and more.
+Keep working with pure CSS to adjust to its properties, such as pseudo-elements, animation, and more.

 ### Useful resources